KevanMacGee/Repomix-Desktop/README.md

 ### Skip the .exe and run the Python file directly

 It is intended to be used by running the .exe, but you can 100% run the .py file directly if you prefer.
-However if you do, you need to have [CustomTkinter](https://customtkinter.tomschimansky.com/) installed first.
+However if you do, you need to have [CustomTkinter](https://customtkinter.tomschimansky.com/) installed.
 Do that with the following command:

 ```bash
 pip install customtkinter